In this post, I’ll show you EXACTLY how to get higher rankings in Google.

 In fact, this is the same process I’ve used to rank #1 in Google for “SEO checklist”:

-So if you want to rank higher in Google in 2019, you’ll love this new guide.
+So if you want to rank higher in Google in 2024 and beyond, you’ll love this new guide.

 - Step #1: Improve Your On-Site SEO

 - Step #2: Add LSI Keywords To Your Page

 - Step #3: Monitor Your Technical SEO

 - Step #4: Match Your Content to Search Intent

 - Step #5: Reduce Your Bounce Rate

 - Step #6: Find Even Keywords to Target